Last updated: August 20, 2022

-The best spot to park your car is at the Wentworth Falls picnic area (map) which has a reasonably large parking area.
-Do note though that this car park fills up quickly on busy weekends.
+The best spot to park your car is at the Wentworth Falls picnic area which has a reasonably large parking area (see map location).
+This car park does fill up quickly on the weekends though.

-Take the Falls Road exit from the Great Western Highway and continue all the way to the end.
-This is where Falls Road evolves into Sir H Burrell Drive which then loops around the car park.
+Take the Falls Road exit from the Great Western Highway and continue to the end.
+This is where Falls Road evolves into Sir H Burrell Drive, which then loops around the car park.

 From the car park, follow the walking path alongside the road that ultimately leads to the top of the waterfall, from where you can access the round walk to the Rocket Point Lookout.

 Another option is to do the Charles Darwin Walk from the Wentworth Falls train station to the top of the waterfall.
-This is a pleasant walk through scenic bushland, and a great warmup for all the pretty things to come (update: this walk is closed until further notice).
+This is a pleasant walk through scenic bushland and a great warmup for all the pretty things to come (update: this walk is closed until further notice).